Frequency, subband selection, and RFI

 Setting the Observing Frequency

-The Receiver Units (RCUs) which convert the antenna voltages to base-band frequencies are desinged to be sky noise limited.
-For this, a 12 bit Analogue to Digital converter along with multiple bandpass filters is used to select the frequency bands of LOFAR.
+The Receiver Units (RCUs), which convert the antenna voltages to base-band frequencies, are designed to be sky noise limited.
+For this, a 12 bit Analogue to Digital converter, along with multiple bandpass filters, are used to select the frequency bands of LOFAR.

 Two sampling clock frequencies, at 200 MHz and at 160 MHz, have been selected in the design to determine the standard observing frequency bands shown below: